rackerlabs/support-how-to/content/how-to/rackspace-fabric/rackspace-fabric-faq/index.md

 ### General
 {{<accordion title="How can I reset the password of my Email?" col="in" href="accordion1">}}

-If this is cloud account admin, they can review the following link (https://account.rackspace.com/event-history).
-It should help them understand any recent changes/access to their account.
+If you're a cloud account administrator, go to https://account.rackspace.com/event-history.
+It should support users in knowing any recent modifications or account access.
 {{</accordion>}}

 {{<accordion title="How can I return back to my previous ticketing application?" col="in" href="accordion2">}}
-Rackspace is decommissioning the previous ticketing section and moving customers to the Fabric Ticketing experience which has already been used by multi-cloud users for some time.
-New features and customer feedback improvements will be implemented in the new Fabric Ticketing application and are currently in progress.{{</accordion>}}
+Rackspace is deactivating the former ticketing component and migrating clients to Fabric Ticketing, which has been utilized by multi-cloud users for some time.
+New features and customer feedback enhancements are gradually being integrated in the new Fabric Ticketing application.
+{{</accordion>}}

 {{<accordion title="I am not able to login to MyRack portal.
 I have been asked for MFA verification though I have not configured MFA yet." col="in" href="accordion3">}}
 MFA is mandatory for all customers but should allow customer to configure it.
 In case to remove the MFA please contact identity team.
 To configure MFA, refer to [Multi-Factor Authentication](/support/how-to/multi-factor authentication)
 {{</accordion>}}

 {{<accordion title="I am not getting email notification via My Rackportal for incidents pertaining to Alert Logic." col="in" href="accordion4">}}
-The customer will get notification only if the device in question is enabled in **Notification Preference** option.
+You will receive the notification if the device in question is enabled in the **Notification Preference** option.
 To check the preference option, refer to [Notification-Preference](/support/how-to/notification prefernce).
  {{</accordion>}}

 {{<accordion title="I am unable to login to MyRack Portal.
 While login it is showing no primary contact exists." col="in" href="accordion5">}}
-Create a new ticket using fabric ticketing application under the category **Account** and select account type as **User Management**.
-If you are unable to login to the portal, contact the your Admin or follow-up with support team or Account Manager.
+Create a new ticket in the fabric ticketing app under the category **Account** and select **User Management** as the account type.
+Contact your Admin or follow up with the support team or Account Manager if you are unable to log into the portal.
 {{</accordion>}}

 ### Permission